Skip to Page Content

-Delaware also has the opportunity to add local questions, which can provide data to meet state-specific needs.
-Locally added questions, however, will not be analyzed by CDC.
-In order to add local questions, the DPH or the requesting program must provide resources for cognitive and field testing, and data analysis.
+If space is available, states also have the ability to add local questions which can provide data to meet state-specific needs.
+Locally added questions are not analyzed by CDC, so the requesting DPH program must provide resources for field testing and data analysis.

-This document defines the procedures and criteria to be used in determining which questions and/or modules will be added to the Delaware BRFSS.
-In order to facilitate the process of adding questions to the BRFSS in Delaware, the BRFSS program has established a BRFSS Advisory Committee.
+This document defines the procedures and criteria to be used in determining which questions and/or modules will be added to the Delaware BRFS in a given year.
+To facilitate the process, the BRFS program has established an advisory committee which may review requests.

 Limitations on Added Questions:

-Time – Research on telephone interview surveillance indicates that there is a time limit, beyond which refusal rates increase (and therefore survey quality decreases).
-Therefore, it is the goal of the Delaware BRFSS to restrict the length of the average interview to 15 minutes, with a maximum of 20 minutes.
-To accomplish this, we will strive for an average questionnaire length of about 90-100 questions, with a 120-question maximum.
+Time – Research about telephone interview surveys indicates that there is a time limit after which refusal rates increase and survey quality decreases.
+Therefore, the Delaware BRFS restricts the length of the average interview to 20 minutes.
+To accomplish this, we strive for an average questionnaire length of about 90-100 questions, with a 120-question maximum.

-Cost – The DPH agreement with the University of Delaware covers the cost of administering the core questionnaire and four to six modules per year (depending on length of the modules and skip patterns).
-Each additional question will result in additional cost, and programs requesting additional questions must identify available funding to cover the added costs.
+Cost – The DPH agreement with its contractor covers the cost of administering the core questionnaire and four to six modules per year (depending on length of the modules and skip patterns).
+Each additional question will result in additional cost, and DPH programs requesting additional questions must identify available funding to cover the added costs.

-Requests for inclusion of additional data items, whether local questions or CDC-supported modules, will be reviewed and acted on by the BRFSS coordinator, in consultation with the BRFSS Advisory Committee, the Center for Applied Demography and Survey Research staff, and the Behavioral Surveillance Branch of CDC.
-If necessary to determine priorities, the advice of the Committee and the Coordinator may be referred to the Division Director for final recommendation.
+Requests for inclusion of additional data items, whether local questions or CDC-supported modules, will be reviewed and acted on by the BRFS coordinator, in consultation with the BRFS Users Group, the contractor, and the Division of Population Health at CDC.
+If necessary to determine priorities, the advice of the committee and the coordinator may be referred to the Division Director for final recommendation.

-Decisions regarding which questions or modules will be included in the survey will be made by September 1 of the year preceding the survey.
-Surveillance is done on a calendar year basis.
+Decisions regarding which questions or modules will be included in the survey will be made by October 1 of the year preceding the survey.
+The survey is conducted on a calendar-year basis.

-Requests for additional data items should be made to the BRFSS state coordinator during the spring and summer of the year preceding the survey.
-All requests must be received by July 1 to be considered for the coming year.
+Requests for additional data items should be made to the BRFS coordinator during the spring and summer of the year preceding the survey.
+All requests must be received by August 1 to be considered for the coming year.
 Late requests will be considered only for the Division's high-priority issues or for questions relating to timely or emergency issues, and must have the approval of the Division Director.

 Emergency or Critical Health Issues:

-The flexibility of the BRFSS allows questions to be added for a portion of a year under certain circumstances.
-If a critical health issue or a statewide emergency develops about which the Division needs behavioral or attitudinal data, questions can be added to the BRFSS at any time during the year.
-Requests for emergency or critical health issue questions must be reviewed by the BRFSS Advisory Committee, and approved by Director of the Division of Public Health as “critical” or “emergency” questions.
+The flexibility of the BRFS allows questions to be added for a portion of a year under certain circumstances.
+If a critical health issue or a statewide emergency develops about which the Division needs behavioral or attitudinal data, questions can be added to the BRFS at any time during the year.
+Requests for emergency or critical health issue questions must be reviewed and approved by the director of the Division of Public Health as “critical” or “emergency” questions.

-1. Reason for the request, with a statement of its relationship to the Healthy Delaware 2010 objectives or other appropriate strategic plan.
+1. Reason for the request, with a statement of its relationship to objectives in appropriate DPH or statewide health plans.

 2. How the data will be used by the program or agency, and who will benefit.

-3. What other sources have been considered for obtaining the data, and reasons for choosing BRFSS.
+3. What other sources have been considered for obtaining the data, and reasons for choosing BRFS.

 4. Estimated prevalence of the behavior or risk factor to be measured, based on other national or state surveys, or best available evidence.
-[Due to sample size issues, we do not recommend BRFSS as the system for gathering data about behaviors with less than a 5% prevalence in the general adult population.]
+[Note: Due to sample size issues, we do not recommend BRFS as a method for gathering data about behaviors with less than a 5% prevalence in the general adult population.]

 5. If the request is not for a CDC-approved module, the number of questions to be asked and a draft of the proposed questions.